Freeman Bridge Replacement

 Project overview

-The replacement will help prevent rural isolation and secure a critical link between the City of Logan and Scenic Rim Regional Council as the region grows.
+The replacement bridge will help secure the critical link between the City of Logan and Scenic Rim Regional Council as the region grows.

 Project features